Tommy Ramdhan

-Tommy Ramdhan (born 28 November 1996) is a British track and field athlete who competes in 100m, 200m, and 4x100m relay races.
+Tommy Ramdhan (born 28 November 1996) is a British track and field athlete who competes in 100 m, 200 m, and 4 × 100 m relay races.

 Early life

 Ramdhan was born in Greenwich, southeast London, and attended Hurstmere School in Sidcup, Kent.
 Ramdhan was a rugby union player on the books at the academy of Saracens RFC before concentrating on athletics.
 He completed a BTEC Extended Diploma in Sport Coaching & Fitness at Oaklands College in Hertfordshire, and also attended Loughborough College.

 Career

-Ramdhan won gold in the 200m at the 2015 European Athletics Junior Championships, winning in a wind assisted time of 20.57 seconds ahead of compatriot Elliott Powell in Eskilstuna, Sweden.
+Ramdhan won gold in the 200 m at the 2015 European Athletics Junior Championships, winning in a wind assisted time of 20.57 seconds ahead of compatriot Elliott Powell in Eskilstuna, Sweden.

 In June 2019 Ramdhan competed at the Oslo Diamond League event finishing seventh behind then world leader Christian Coleman.
-In September 2020, Ramdhan won bronze at the British national championships 100m race, running 10.44 seconds in Manchester.
+In September 2020, Ramdhan won bronze at the British national championships 100 m race, running 10.44 seconds in Manchester.